juansvasquez/js-compiler/README.md

 3. To view/edit the code for .html or .js files you can use many text editors.

 P.S.
 The burntFiles folder is for unused portions for the project, irrelevant now.
+Multi-line comments and more than 9 variable declarations are not allowed